tom-corley/syl_thm_env/README.md

 Prop 3.5: Let $H \le G$ and $P \in Syl_p(G)$, Then $\exists g \in G$ such that $H \cap gPg^{-1} \in Syl_p(H) $

-The result follows by applying this proposition to seperate Sylow p subgroups of G.
+The result follows by applying this proposition to separate Sylow p subgroups of G.

 We also intend to prove a few consequences of Sylow's Theorems, including: